-Grading Policy:
+Grading Scale:

+Please understand that this is a required course for the program in order to prepare you .
 Quality work and active participation is expected and not to be negotiated.
+As a general policy, grades will be taken in class.
 Any written assignments or tests will be graded outside of class.
 You can expect feedback on assignments within two week's time.